Meet the League's Advisory Committee, followed by our regular Board of Directors.

-The League is honored to have Calvin Tillman on our interim board.
+The League is honored to have Calvin Tillman on our Advisory Board.
 He is one of a kind.
 Calvin is the former town commissioner and mayor of the small town DISH, Texas.
-He was recently (2015) elected to the Aubrey City Council.
+He was elected to the Aubrey City Council in 2015.
 DISH is at the crossroads of many natural gas pipelines.
 Tillman was active in pursuing state legislation regarding the routing of natural gas pipelines as well as efforts to curb the powers that the pipeline companies have been given over property owners.
 A resolution to curb these powers was passed by the town of DISH and was passed by forty other towns with well over a million people represented.

 Tillman was featured in the award winning, Oscar nominated documentary Gasland and Gasland Part 2; and also Detroit PBS documentary Beyond the Light Switch.

 Tillman now focuses on private property rights at the state level.
 He is very active in championing legislation that enhances and protects private property rights for Texans.
 A lifelong Republican, he now calls himself a committed independent.
 Websites: www.calvintillman.com, www.calvintillman.blogspot.com.